Aug. 18, 2017 -- Is drinking good for your health?

 Recent studies have also looked at how moderate drinking affects the aging brain.
 One published this month found that daily drinkers (up to three drinks for women and four drinks for men) were about twice as likely as nondrinkers to live to 85 without thinking and memory problems.

 Alison Moore, MD, studies alcohol’s impact on older people.
 A geriatrician at the University of California San Diego, she says its possible positive effects on heart health may, in turn, protect against dementia.
+Learn more about alcohol and dementia.

 Meanwhile, a study from June that followed its participants for 30 years raises cause for concern.
 Moderate drinkers had a 3 times higher chance of deterioration in certain brain regions by their 70s.
 They also performed more poorly on one of several brain strength tests than nondrinkers.
 This study defined moderate drinking as 14 to 21 drinks per week.